INFORMSJoC/2022.0239/README.md

 ## Data
 Two data sets are provided.
 One is an easy 10-gon (convex polygon with 10 vertices) and the other is a hard 500-gon instance.
+The text files also contain instruction on genereating other random instances.

 ## Results